Andwélé Slory: International career

 Slory was born in Suriname, a former Dutch territory, and was eligible to represent either the Surinam national team or the Netherlands national team, he chose to represent the Netherlands like many other Surinamese born footballers such as Edgar Davids, Clarence Seedorf and Jimmy Hasselbaink.

 As a result of his excellent performance at Excelsior in the Eredivisie season 2006–07, Slory received an invitation by the Netherlands coach Marco van Basten.
-Slory joined the Dutch national team on their trip through Asia in the summer of 2007.
+Slory joined the Netherlands national team on their trip through Asia in the summer of 2007.

 Slory played two matches for the Netherlands.
 On 2 June 2007, Slory made his international debut in the friendly match against South Korea in Seoul (0–2).
 After a foul on Slory, the Netherlands received a penalty kick in the 32nd minute of game, which was scored by Rafael van der Vaart.
 Slory played his second and last match for the Netherlands on 6 June 2007, as the Netherlands beat Thailand in Bangkok (1–3).

+Personal life

+His son is Netherlands youth international and Feyenoord player Jaden Slory.